ekviky/genomics-intro/docs/index.md

-In this lecture we will have a **brief** introduction to the technologies providing big data in genomics, followed by a quick spin through some of the latest hot-off-the press genomics applications, capped off with a tour of the Galaxy platform for bioinformatics analysis.
+In this lecture we will have a **brief** introduction to the technologies providing big data in genomics, followed by a series of vignettes to illustrate the impact of genomics on virtually all aspects of our daily lives, capped off with a tour of the Galaxy platform for bioinformatics analysis.

 What is genomics?
 A genome is the entire set of DNA within a cell, so naturally genomics is the study of all things related to DNA - genes, chromosomes, modifications, organelles, and so forth.
 Genomics comes in many flavors from functional, structural, evolutionary, population, clinical, cancer, meta, epi, and much, much more!